Hack4Eugene/SpeedUpAmerica/README.Docker.md

     $ docker-compose up -d

-The site can be accessed at `http://localhost:3000/`
+The site can be accessed at `http://localhost:3000/`.
+Changes to `app/` shouldn't require a restart/rebuild.

 ## Stopping